lopespm/arxiv-papers-mobile/README.md

 ### End to End

-The [Detox](https://github.com/wix/detox) automation library is used for for this purpose.
+The [Detox](https://github.com/wix/detox) automation library is used for this purpose.

 First build the app and test apks: